carverauto/serviceradar-media/slides.md

 I first came up with the idea for ThreadR while I was working at VulnCheck on threat intelligence, specifically attribution around threat actors, their infrastructure, and also tracking exploit developers.
-I proposed the system internally but we didn't have the time or resources to build it.

 The idea came back to me while working at my next job after my boss complained that he had no idea what I was working on because he didn't have time to sit around and read Slack all day.